Mattyx22/riddleSolver-cc/docs/advanced-method.md

 # Advanced explanation
-At first we've got a function
+At first, we've got a function
 ```javascript
 function riddleSolver(board)
 ```
 that takes one parameter called <strong>board</strong> which takes <strong>array</strong> input.

-At the beggining function creates an empty array variable <strong>matching</strong> that will store "coordinates" of variables that will be replaced by value 0.
+In the beginning, the function creates an empty array variable <strong>matching</strong> that will store "coordinates" of variables that will be replaced by value 0.

-Then it makes a copy of <strong>board</strong>.
+Then it makes a copy of the <strong>board</strong>.
 ```javascript
 let startBoard = JSON.parse(JSON.stringify(board));
 ```